 The simplest example is injecting a link to a site that behaves differently under specific condition, for example based on the fact that user is or is not logged to the site.
 This may reveal that the user has an account on a site.

 Even when powerful features are made available to developers, it does not mean that all the uses should always be a good idea, or justified; in fact, data privacy regulations around the world may even put limits on certain uses of data.
 In the context of first party, a legitimate website is potentially able to interact with powerful features to learn about user behavior or habits.
 For example:

 Tracking the user while browsing the website via mechanisms such as mouse move tracking

 Behavioral profiling of the user based on the usage patterns

-Accessing powerful features enabling to reason about the user system, himself or the user surrounding, such as a webcam, Web Bluetooth or sensors
+Accessing powerful features that enable the first-party to learn about the user’s system, the user themselves, or the user’s susurroundings, such as could be done through a webcam or sensors

 4. Mitigation Strategies

-To mitigate the security and privacy risks you’ve identified in your specification as you’ve filled out the questionnaire, you may want to apply one or more of the mitigations described below to your feature.
+To mitigate the security and privacy risks you’ve identified in your specification, you may want to apply one or more of the mitigations described below.

 4.1.
 Data Minimization